PHANTOM-op/hh/Commands.md

 Sets the timezone for the serverlog, messagelog, and modlog timestamps.
 See [[Log Timezone]] for more information.

 ### `>>modrole <role>`
 Sets the moderation role for the server.
-Any user with this role can perform moderation commands, even if they do not normally have the necessary permissions.
+Any user with this role can perform [[moderation commands|Commands#-moderation-commands]], even if they do not normally have the necessary permissions.

 ### `>>prefix <prefix or NONE>`
 Sets a custom prefix for the server.
 The default prefix (`>>`) will still work and cannot be removed.